Time

 “The existence of an objective lapse of time means that reality consists of an infinity of layers of ‘now’ which come into existence successively.
 But if simultaneity is something relative, each observer has his own set of ‘nows,’ and none of these various layers can claim the prerogative of representing the objective lapse of time.” — Kurt Gödel

-Because ‘time’ is not one but two streams of successive states of consciousness unified by one meaning/sense ‘time’: the subjective stream (thoughts, emotions, memories, fantasies, illusions, dreams, and hallucinations) and the intersubjective stream (colorforms, sounds, and sensations conceptualized as ‘the real world’) of phenomenal and underlying transcendental states of consciousness that are governed by two sets of laws.
+Because “time” is not one but two streams of states of consciousness, the synthetic unity of which we call “time”: the subjective stream (thoughts, emotions, memories, fantasies, dreams, illusions, and hallucinations) and the intersubjective stream (colorforms, sounds, and sensations conceptualized as the “real world”) of states of consciousness that obey different “laws of nature.”

 “In the extension of time, athwart its endlessness, lies Being.” — Karl Jaspers